How to Decide If Travel Insurance Is Right for You

 Suffice to say that the travel industry has been facing steep obstacles trying to adapt to the world’s current state, making travel during this year quite a challenge for all of us.
 With that in mind, it is essential now more than ever to have the necessary coverage for your trip if any delays or cancellations occur.

+Additionally, most policies have a waiting period before they go into effect, so be sure to check your policy carefully.
 If the list of covered cancellation reasons under basic cancellation coverage seems too limited to you, you might want to opt for CFAR or “Cancel For Any Reason.”
 It offers a partial refund—usually 50% or 75% of the value of your prepaid and non-refundable expenses, such as airline tickets and hotel accommodations.

 Some credit cards may even cover your expenses sometimes if you were to cancel last minute.
 Be sure to read the fine print.
 Some credit cards have age limits for medical coverage, or they may offer trip interruption but not trip cancellation prior to departure.

-● Interruption coverage: Trip interruption coverage is essential for those travel emergencies you just can’t predict.
+Trip interruption coverage is essential for those travel emergencies you just can’t predict.
 This protects you in the event you have to return home due to an emergency once you’ve already started your trip.
 It will pay for the cost of getting you home and getting you back to your destination once you’re able to travel again.

 This is one of the most common and annoying travel-related mishaps.
 Pay attention to coverage limits and increase yours as necessary.
 Even mundane items like laptops and cell phones have replacement costs beyond the limits set by basic policies, so be careful to closely read your policy to ensure your most expensive possessions are fully protected.

-It's best to purchase travel insurance at the time of your initial trip deposit to receive the longest possible window of protection.
-This is particularly important when your plan offers a pre-existing condition exclusion waiver.
-You’ll want to be sure you purchase your plan within the specified timeframe to meet the criteria for this added benefit.
+It's best to purchase travel insurance at the time of your initial trip deposit.
+This is particularly important when your plan gives a pre-existing condition waiver benefit.
+Be sure to purchase your plan within the specified timeframe in order to be eligible for the benefit.